Whatever the reasons you may have for learning Korean. You can be sure there is an app to meet your needs.

 A dictionary is an essential tool for every language learner.
 When the language is Korean, which is tricky, it always benefits.

 Naver Dictionary is an ideal and top-choice Korean dictionary app for learners.
-This suits all kinds of Korean learners but may not fit for total beginners.
+This suits all kinds of Korean learners but may not fit total beginners.

 It has clear definitions, helpful examples, and genuine Korean and English translations.
 It also has a vast database and a fast search engine to provide the information across the globe you want in a second.